DED-Zlodey/McpEndpointsTools/README.md

 ## Attributes

-* `McpIgnoreAttribute`
+* `McpIgnoreAttribute` It is placed above the controller method to exclude it from the list of generated MCP tools.
-  It is placed above the controller method to exclude it from the list of generated MCP tools.
+* `Authorize` Methods and controllers marked with the Authorize attribute will not be added to the tools.
+In future versions, support for authentication authorization may be added.

 ## License